 Different Okra Recipes By Preparation

 Roasting in the oven at high temps is easy, fast, and delicious, especially if you season them right.
 Olive oil, salt, pepper, and perhaps a cajun spice blend goes a long way.
 Try this simple roasted okra recipe.

-How to Grill Okra
+How to Cook Okra on the Grill

 The great thing about grilled okra is their great flavor stands out and pairs well with the smokiness from the grilling.
 The charring is almost like a bonus treat.
 Like roasting they don’t require much work but net outstanding results.
 Pair these with flavored mayonnaise.
 I like to take my favorite hot sauce and mix it with the mayo.
 I like to slice the tips of the okra with scissors.
 This helps against slime and also makes for a great presentation.